For Service Providers,

 If you’re looking to improve the quality of your online service, you’re going to need to face a hard fact: the command line alone just won’t cut it.

-While ping and traceroute are handy tools, they fall short when it comes to the sort of proactive monitoring we're talking about.
+While the best ping and traceroute tools are handy, they fall short when it comes to the sort of proactive monitoring we're talking about.
 For starters, neither are really built to run continuously.
 Not only are they poorly optimized for extended use, but their ability to log data over any decent period of time is practically nonexistent.

 Next, actually using the data is an absolute chore.
 If you've ever run ping for more than five minutes, you know exactly how awful it is to sift through line-by-line trying to find what you're looking for.
 It's even harder to correlate ping and traceroute data over time.
 Running through timestamps, comparing values, and recording what you find isn't just tedious — it's slow.
 Every minute you wrestle with the command line is a minute your customer is waiting for a resolution.